 In 2008, we partnered with the Rotary Club of Patong Beach, Thailand to open a site in that nation.

 In 2010, we opened a new site in Cambodia, partnering with the Angkor Rotary Club of Siem Reap.
+The following year, we changed partnership to Sustainable Cambodia, a Rotary-funded NGO in Pursat, Cambodia.

 Also, in 2010, we kicked off our Real Life peer mentoring program with Hser Ner Moo Center in South Salt Lake.
 This program has now grown to five South Salt Lake sites, and is our flagship local service program, providing hands on mentoring, educational, and cultural exchange activities planned by students for students.
 In 2015 we began partnerships with Catholic Community Services and the Asian Association of Utah to open a total of 8 Real Life sites.
+Currently, we partner with a variety of organizations to provide programming at 12 centers.

 In 2011, we opened a new site in Guatemala, and started a new partnership with Sustainable Cambodia.
 In 2012, we opened two new international sites, partnering with Solidarités Jeunesses (SJ) Vietnam, and Ak’tenamit in Guatemala.